anyafp/ece4960/_labs/lab2.md

 ## Understanding the ADC

 In this part of the lab, we applied what we had learned about the ADC from class.
 From the material covered in class as well as the ATMega4809 Datasheet, I learned that the ADC prescaler generates the ADC clock from any CPU clock **above 100kHz**.
+It is the Prescaler bits (PRESC) that determine prescaling.

 ## H-Bridge